Jeremy Borash: Total Nonstop Action Wrestling / Impact Wrestling (2002–2018)

-Deginning in April 2015, Borash began conducting backstage interview at the One Night Only pay-per-view events along with Christy Hemme and some impact! tapings.
-In addition to this, Borash was still the lead commentator for Xplosion until Josh Mathews took over.
+Beginning in April 2015, Borash began conducting backstage interview at the One Night Only pay-per-view events along with Christy Hemme and some impact! tapings.
+In addition, Borash was still the lead commentator for Xplosion until Josh Mathews took over.
 Beginning at Bound for Glory 2015, he went on hiatus until returned to interviewing on January 5, 2016.
 Also in 2016, Borash returned to Xplosion alongside Mathews and took over ring announcer position full-time while Hemme went on hiatus.
 On March 21, 2016, Borash returned to TNA Wrestling commentary for the night after Lashley attacked color commentator The Pope.

-In March 2017, after being mentored by Mike Tenay for many years, Borash was appointed as the lead play-by-play announcer for TNA Wrestling by executive producer Jeff Jarrett.
-He was involved in a feud with fellow announcer, Josh Mathews, which culminated at Slammiversary with a tag team match featuring Borash and Abyss against Mathews and Scott Steiner.
+In March 2017, after being mentored by Tenay for many years, Borash was appointed as the lead play-by-play announcer for TNA Wrestling by executive producer Jeff Jarrett.
+He was involved in a feud with Matthews, a fellow announcer, which culminated at Slammiversary with a tag team match featuring Borash and Abyss against Mathews and Scott Steiner.
 On January 30, 2018, PWInsider reported that Borash had officially left Impact Wrestling, thus ending his long-standing tenure with TNA Wrestling.

 WWE (2018–present)

-On January 30, 2018, PWInsider reported Borash had officially signed with WWE, where he works as part of their NXT brand.
-On May 8, 2020, Jeremy Borash made his first appearance on WWE programming as a part of the 205 Live broadcast team with Tom Phillips.
-Borash has been credited by WWE COO Triple H as a true innovator, and was chosen as the director for the Undertaker's "Boneyard Match", which headlined Wrestlemania 36 and was voted 2020 WWE Match of the Year.
-Borash's current title in WWE is Senior Director of Content and Development working directly with Shawn Michaels on the NXT brand.
+Borash signed with WWE in January 2018.
+On May 8, 2020, he made his first appearance on WWE programming as a part of the 205 Live broadcast team with Tom Phillips.
+WWE COO Triple H credits Borash as being a true innovator.
+Borash was chosen as the director for the Undertaker's "Boneyard Match", which headlined Wrestlemania 36 and was voted 2020 WWE Match of the Year.
+Borash is the senior director of Content and Development working directly with Shawn Michaels on the NXT brand.

 Other media

-While working for TNA, Borash took up video editing and producing, and with only a laptop and video camera, set out to make a documentary on ECW, the organization Borash credits for rekindling his childhood love for professional wrestling.
+While working for TNA, Borash began video editing and producing and with only a laptop and video camera, set out to make a documentary on ECW, the organization he credits for rekindling his childhood love for professional wrestling.